lionelmace/iks-lab/book/deploy-app.md

-# Deploy the app using Kubernetes Services and Deployments
+# Deploy the app in your cluster

 Different ways exist to make your app accessible from the internet.
 To choose the best networking option for your application, you can follow the decision tree available [here](https://cloud.ibm.com/docs/containers/cs_network_planning.html#planning).

-In this lab, we will test the **Ingress**.
+In this lab, we will test the **Ingress**, which a NGINX based reverse proxy.

 ## Create a Kubernetes namespace